Area Rate Efficiency in Multi-Link Molecular Communications: Introduction

-In order to gain a fundamental understanding of the benefits of exploiting the spatial dimension in \ac{MC}, in this paper, we study an \ac{MC} system with a large number of transmission links, i.e., an asymptotic regime in terms of the number of \ac{TX} and \ac{RX} nodes.
+In order to gain a fundamental understanding of the benefits of exploiting the spatial dimension for \ac{MC}, in this paper, we study an \ac{MC} system with a large number of transmission links, i.e., an asymptotic regime in terms of the number of \ac{TX} and \ac{RX} nodes.
 In contrast to \cite{Deng2017MU3D, Zabini2019SDSecondOrder, Dissanayake2019InterferenceMitLarScal, Fang2021QuorumSensing}, where the \ac{TX} positions are \textit{random}, we assume \textit{deterministic} \ac{TX} and \ac{RX} positions, which allows us to reveal the impact of the choice of the \ac{TX} and \ac{RX} positions on the performance of the system.
-We ask the following research question: \textbf{For given transmit and receive areas, accommodating \ac{TXs} and \ac{RXs}, respectively, how densely should the \ac{TXs} and \ac{RXs} be deployed to maximize the information transmission rate?} Similar to other resources such as transmission time, the space allocated to different links should be optimized.
+We ask the following research question: \textbf{For given transmit and receive areas, accommodating multiple \ac{TXs} and \ac{RXs}, respectively, how densely should the \ac{TXs} and \ac{RXs} be deployed to maximize the information transmission rate?} Similar to other resources such as transmission time and bandwidth in wireless communication, space is a limited resource, which is valuable in natural multi-link \ac{MC} systems, and is expected to also become valuable in synthetic systems.
+Hence, due to being limited, space allocation to different links needs to be optimized.
 There exists a fundamental tradeoff between the achievable data rate of \textit{one} \ac{TX}-\ac{RX} link, which we refer to as link rate, and the link density.
 Increasing the density of \ac{TXs} and \ac{RXs} increases the number of transmission links per unit area.
 We refer to the number of links per unit area as spatial multiplexing rate with unit $[\si{ \per\square \meter}]$.
-However, the molecules released from different \ac{TXs} may cause \ac{IUI} at the \ac{RX} units.
+However, the molecules released from different \ac{TXs} may cause \ac{ILI} at the \ac{RX} units.
 Therefore, increasing the density of \ac{TXs} and \ac{RXs} increases the \ac{BER} and consequently decreases the link rate.
 In order to analyze this tradeoff, we propose a new performance metric for multi-link \ac{MC} systems which we refer to as \ac{ARE}.
-The \ac{ARE} is the product of the spatial multiplexing rate and the link rate, and characterizes how efficiently the available \ac{TX} and \ac{RX} area is used for information transmission and is given in terms of bits per unit area.
+The \ac{ARE} is the product of the spatial multiplexing rate and the link rate, and characterizes how efficiently the available \ac{TX} and \ac{RX} areas are used for information transmission and is given in terms of bits per unit area.